History of Pevensey Castle

 Pevensey and John of Gaunt

 In 1372 John of Gaunt, Duke of Lancaster, took ownership of Pevensey.
 He refused to garrison the castle against French attacks in 1377, claiming that if it were destroyed he had enough money to rebuild it.
-Such actions fuelled his unpopularity and in 1381, during the Peasants’ Revolt, a mob burned the castle’s court records and attacked his steward.
+Such actions fuelled his unpopularity and in 1381, during the Peasants’ Revolt, a mob broke into the castle, burnt the court records held there, and attacked Gaunt’s steward.

 In 1394 Gaunt appointed Sir John Pelham (d.1429) as constable of Pevensey.
 Pelham supported Gaunt's banished son, Henry Bolingbroke, when the latter returned from exile to claim his inheritance in 1399 and to usurp Richard II (r.1377–99).

 During the 15th century the castle became a state prison.
 Among those held there were James I, King of Scotland, and Joan of Navarre, the second wife of Henry IV, who was accused by her stepson Henry V of plotting his death by witchcraft.
-But under the Tudors the castle fell out of use altogether, and a survey of 1573 records that the buildings were totally ruined.
-The threat of the Spanish Armada (1588) led to the construction of a gun emplacement armed with two cannons, one of which survives on site.
+Under the Tudors the castle fell out of use altogether, and a survey of 1573 records that the buildings were totally ruined.
+The threat of the Spanish Armada (1588) led to the construction of a gun emplacement in the outer bailey armed with two cannons, one of which survives at the castle.

 After centuries of decay, in 1925 the castle’s then owner, the Duke of Devonshire, gave the site to the State and it was repaired as a historic monument.

 The events of the Second World War gave a strange twist to Pevensey Castle’s history.
 After the fall of France in 1940, Pevensey once more became a potential landing place for an invasion.
 A command and observation post was set up, the perimeter defences were refortified, pillboxes for machine-gun posts were built, and a blockhouse (for anti-tank weapons) was constructed in the mouth of the Roman West Gate.
-The inner bailey towers were refitted as barracks for the garrison, which included the Home Guard and British, Canadian and US Army Air Corps units.
+The towers of the inner bailey were refitted as barracks for the garrison, which included the Home Guard, British and Canadian soldiers and US Army Air Corps units.

 The Ministry of Works supervised these alterations to ensure the new work blended with the old (and so was camouflaged).
-After 1945 most of the wartime installations were deliberately left in place, as evidence of this important episode in the castle’s history.
+After 1945 the townspeople of Pevensey petitioned for the new works to be left in place as a monument to this important episode in the castle’s history.

 1066 and the Norman Conquest